gruppler/TPS-Ninja/readme.md

 unplayedPieces [true|false] Show unplayed pieces padding        [true|false] Pad the image

-name           Filename of exported PNG, defaults to TPS or game result player1        Name of Player 1 player2        Name of Player 2 hl             PTN of a ply whose affected squares will be highlighted
+name           Filename of exported PNG, defaults to 'takboard.gif' player1        Name of Player 1 player2        Name of Player 2 hl             PTN of a ply whose affected squares will be highlighted